Thursday, November 2, 2017

-Donald Trump, Tiger Woods, and Grilled Lamb Chops with Rosemary and Herbs
+Golfers-in-Chief: Donald Trump, Tiger Woods and Grilled Rosemary Lamb Chops

 According to Don van Natta’s First Off the Tee, 14 of the last 17 presidents have been serious golfers and how they played the game reveals a lot about their character.
 Dwight Eisenhower played more than 800 times during his eight years in office and had a putting green installed on the South Lawn of the White House.